-The Secretariat will use member information for purposes that support the ongoing and proper operation of the JAC.
-Member information may also be disclosed to Agency personnel for the purpose of, but not limited to, consultation/engagement initiatives, seeking specific expertise and/or following up on items out-of-session or after a JAC meeting.
+The Secretariat will use member information for purposes that support the ongoing and proper operation of advisory committees.
+Member information may also be disclosed to Agency personnel for the purpose of, but not limited to, consultation/engagement initiatives, seeking specific expertise and/or following up on items out-of-session or after an advisory committee meeting.
 The Secretariat may withhold information about a member if the Secretariat has reasonable grounds for believing the disclosure of the information would put the member at risk of harm or the disclosure is not reasonably necessary.